RishiGss/RishiGss/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Siamese Network
 - 🌱 I’m currently learning Artificial Intelligence
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Cybersecurity
-- 💬 Ask me about ...
+- 💬 Ask me about AI & ML
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rishi-kanthan/)  [Twitter](https://twitter.com/rishigss)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...